ph0wn/ph0wn.github.io/README.md

     title: "Fortinet"
     inline_style_properties: "width: 300px; padding-top: 30%;"
 ```
-to your convenience, you can modify the `inline_style_properties` to adjust the size of the image.
+To your convenience, you can modify the `inline_style_properties` to adjust the size of the image.

-later in the file, the following code is used to display the sponsors:
+Later in the file, the following code is used to display the sponsors:

 ```html
 {% for sponsor in page.sponsors %}